guindrad/37-rule/README.md

 ## Problem
-Select the best option when we don't have any information about the population. https://en.wikipedia.org/wiki/Secretary_problem https://www.businessinsider.com/best-age-to-get-married-is-26-2017-2 https://www.washingtonpost.com/news/wonk/wp/2016/02/16/when-to-stop-dating-and-settle-down-according-to-math/
+The secretary problem demonstrates a scenario involving optimal stopping theory.
+The goal is to select the best option when we don't have any information about the population.

+https://en.wikipedia.org/wiki/Secretary_problem
+https://www.businessinsider.com/best-age-to-get-married-is-26-2017-2
+https://www.washingtonpost.com/news/wonk/wp/2016/02/16/when-to-stop-dating-and-settle-down-according-to-math/

-## Solution
+## Solution (Pseudocode)

 ```
 LOOP(number of simulations)